Chemiosmosis in Mitochondria and Chloroplast

 Protons flowing back through ATP synthase into the stroma are used as energy to power its creation of ATP from ADP and inorganic phosphate; this process, known as photophosphorylation, marks the initial step in photosynthesis that produces both energy-rich ATP as well as NADPH for subsequent stages.

-Overall, chemiosmosis plays an essential role in chloroplasts of plants by helping them efficiently produce ATP and NADPH through photosynthesis, which are then utilized by other processes within cells as energy reserves to power growth and storage processes.
+Chemiosmosis plays an essential role in the chloroplasts of plants by helping them efficiently produce ATP and NADPH through photosynthesis, which is then utilized by other processes within cells as energy reserves to power growth and storage processes.

 Differences between chemiosmosis in mitochondria and chloroplasts